wap_menu MENU

 Handmade rock wool panel

-Ensure that the size and shape of the product meet the design requirements and have no obvious defects.
+◇ Size and appearance: Ensure that the size and shape meet requirements, no obvious defects.

-◇ Physical properties:
+◇ Physical properties: Compression, tension, impact resistance tests.

-◇ Surface treatment:
+◇ Surface treatment: Smooth surface, uniform coating, no bubbles/peeling.

-Fire and corrosion resistance test
+◇ Test report: Fire and corrosion resistance test.

-ISO Class 5 Clean Room Celling
+ISO Class 5 Clean Room Ceiling

-• Specifications: Thickness: 980, 1180
+• Specifications: Thickness 980, 1180

 • Panel material: 50mm, 75mm, 100mm

-• Application scope: food, medicine
+• Application: food, medicine

 ISO Class 5 Clean Room Floor